 Throughout A Lesson Before Dying, Grant, a Catholic living in a largely Catholic community, grapples with questions of religion.
 Although nearly all of his peers and family members are Catholic, Grant distrusts organized religion, at least as the people around him practice it.
 In large part, this is because Grant distrusts the concept of Heaven: the notion that all misery and suffering is strictly short-term, because good people will receive an eternal reward for their good behavior.
 He distrusts this concept because he sees it as a way of keeping the poor and powerless in line.
-As he tells Jefferson during a visit to the jailhouse late in the novel, white people are comfortable with the black community’s Catholic priest, Reverend Ambrose, because Ambrose, by getting his congregation to focus on their reward in the next life, encourages his congregation to be docile and accept their inferior position to whites in this one.
+As he tells Jefferson during a visit to the jailhouse late in the novel, white people are comfortable with the black community’s minister, Reverend Ambrose, because Ambrose, by getting his congregation to focus on their reward in the next life, encourages his congregation to be docile and accept their inferior position to whites in this one.

 In a sense, what Grant distrusts isn’t religion so much as hope.
 (Grant actually says that he believes in God, but not Heaven.)
-And yet, while Grant’s logic seems sound, the novel portrays the impact of Grant’s distrust for Catholicism/hope very clearly: he lives a lonely, cynical life.
+And yet, while Grant’s logic seems sound, the novel portrays the impact of Grant’s distrust for Christianity/hope very clearly: he lives a lonely, cynical life.
 Even as a schoolteacher—a job that would seem to require the hopeful belief that one’s students will grow up to succeed—Grant is cynical.
 He can’t think of a good reason why he’s still in Louisiana teaching, and thinks about how few of his students—if any—will go on to use the knowledge he’s teaching them.
 Even though it’s his job to change his students, Grant himself refuses to change—and rues his life.

 A turning point for Grant’s understanding of religion and hope comes when Reverend Ambrose confronts him after Grant has given Jefferson a radio.
 Ambrose tells Grant that, in fact, Grant is the uneducated fool and Ambrose the educated man.
 While Grant thinks that he understands the truth, Ambrose does something far more sophisticated: he lies.
 Ambrose lies in his sermons, in his conversations with members of his congregation, and even when he talks to Miss Emma about Jefferson.
 Ambrose tells these lies because lies can have value: they can inspire hope and optimism, while also bringing momentary peace and contentment to people who are in pain.
 Grant comes to see how such hope and optimism can provide a strength that Grant himself doesn’t have: while Grant is too afraid to attend Jefferson’s execution, Ambrose does go, and reads Jefferson the 23rd psalm.